richienagi/Physics/README.md

 # Physics-simulations
-This folder contains python programs for physics/engineering applications
+This folder contains python programs for calculating/simulating various physics phenomena, with an emphasis on optics and astronomy.